Codeinwp/visualizer/readme.txt

 5. Charts library

 == Changelog ==

+= 1.4.1 =
+* Fixed issue which prevents the plugin working on SSL backend
+* Fixed issue with CSV file uploading in IE and other browsers

 = 1.4 =
 * Implemented aggregation target and selection mode options for candlestick chart